Brussels: Location and topography

-Brussels lies in the north-central part of Belgium, about 110 km from the Belgian coast and about 180 km from Belgium's southern tip.
+Brussels lies in the north-central part of Belgium, about 110 km from the Belgian coast and about 180 km from the country's southern tip.
 It is located in the heartland of the Brabantian Plateau, about 45 km south of Antwerp (Flanders), and 50 km north of Charleroi (Wallonia).
 Its average elevation is 57 m above sea level, varying from a low point in the valley of the almost completely covered Senne, which cuts the Brussels-Capital Region from east to west, up to high points in the Sonian Forest, on its southeastern side.
 In addition to the Senne, tributary streams such as the Maelbeek and the Woluwe, to the east of the region, account for significant elevation differences.
 Brussels' central boulevards are 15 m above sea level.
 Contrary to popular belief, the highest point (at 127.5 m) is not near the Place de l'Altitude Cent/Hoogte Honderdplein in Forest, but at the Drève des Deux Montages/Tweebergendreef in the Sonian Forest.

 Climate

 Brussels experiences an oceanic climate (Köppen: Cfb) with warm summers and cool winters.
 Proximity to coastal areas influences the area's climate by sending marine air masses from the Atlantic Ocean.
 Nearby wetlands also ensure a maritime temperate climate.
 On average (based on measurements in the period 1981–2010), there are approximately 135 days of rain per year in the Brussels-Capital Region.
-Snowfall is infrequent, averaging 24 days per year.
-The city also often experiences violent thunderstorms in summer months.
+Snowfall is infrequent, averaging 17 days per year.
+The city also often experiences violent thunderstorms in the summer months.